Bekyy/financial-news-data-analysis/README.md

 # Financial News and Stock Price Integration Dataset (FNSPID) Analysis

 **Overview**
 > The Financial News and Stock Price Integration Dataset (FNSPID) is a comprehensive dataset designed to enhance stock market predictions by integrating quantitative stock price data with qualitative news data.
-This report presents the results of an exploratory data analysis (EDA) on the dataset, encompassing descriptive statistics, text analysis, time series analysis, quantitative financial analysis using TA-Lib and PyNance, and correlation analysis between news and stock movements,.
+This repository presents the results of an exploratory data analysis (EDA) on the dataset, encompassing descriptive statistics, text analysis, time series analysis, quantitative financial analysis using TA-Lib and PyNance, and correlation analysis between news and stock movements.
 > This project focuses on the detailed analysis of a large corpus of financial news data to discover correlations between news sentiment and stock market movements.

 ## Dataset Description